-Stop smoking and avoid smoke.
-If you smoke, ask your doctor for help devising a quit-smoking strategy that's most likely to work for you.
+- Stop smoking and avoid smoke.
+If you smoke, ask your health care provider for help devising a quit-smoking strategy that's most likely to work for you.
 If you don't smoke, stay away from people who do.
 Smoke can worsen dry eyes symptoms.

 Tests and procedures that may be used to determine the cause of your dry eyes include:

-A comprehensive eye exam.
-An eye exam that includes a complete history of your overall health and your eye health can help your doctor diagnose the cause of your dry eyes.
+- A comprehensive eye exam.
+An eye exam that includes a complete history of your overall health and your eye health can help your eye care specialist diagnose the cause of your dry eyes.

 A test to measure the volume of your tears.
-Your doctor may measure your tear production using the Schirmer test.
+Your eye care specialist may measure your tear production using the Schirmer tear test.
 In this test, blotting strips of paper are placed under your lower eyelids.
-After five minutes your doctor measures the amount of strip soaked by your tears.
+After five minutes your eye care specialist measures the amount of strip soaked by your tears.

 Another option for measuring tear volume is the phenol red thread test.
 In this test, a thread filled with pH-sensitive dye (tears change the dye color) is placed over the lower eyelid, wetted with tears for 15 seconds and then measured for tear volume.

-A test to determine the quality of your tears.
-Other tests use special dyes in eyedrops to determine the surface condition of your eyes.
-Your doctor looks for staining patterns on the corneas and measures how long it takes before your tears evaporate.
+- A test to determine the quality of your tears.
+Other tests use special dyes in eye drops to determine the surface condition of your eyes.
+Your eye care specialist looks for staining patterns on the corneas and measures how long it takes before your tears evaporate.

-For most people with occasional or mild dry eye symptoms, it's enough to regularly use over-the-counter eyedrops (artificial tears).
+For most people with occasional or mild dry eye symptoms, it's enough to regularly use nonprescription eye drops, also called artificial tears.
 If your symptoms are persistent and more serious, you have other options.
 What you do depends on what's causing your dry eyes.